 Whether it’s studying for midterms, working on a new project or exercising at the gym – we put our mind and bodies through a lot.
-And while sleep often takes the backseat to the demands of our busy schedules, the importance of getting enough, can’t be overstated.
+And while sleep often takes the backseat to the demands of our busy schedules, the importance of getting enough can’t be overstated.

 Why is sleep important?

-Almost one in three American adults say they don’t get the recommended seven hours.
-If you’re among those who have trouble sleeping, you know how agonizing it can be: You lie in bed, but sleep doesn’t come.
+If you have trouble sleeping, you know how agonizing it can be: You lie in bed, but sleep doesn’t come.
 Or you snatch a few hours only to wake feeling drained.
+Thankfully, there are things you can do.
+To help with a better night’s rest, here are 6 tips:

 1. Stick to a consistent sleep schedule